RalphHightower/SpaceShuttleMissionSchedule/README.md

 Challenger, Discovery, Endeavour and our ship, Atlantis.
 Thank you for protecting us and bringing this program to such a fitting end.
 God bless all of you, God bless the United States of America."

 "It was an honor to be a guest of NASA to be at the first and only @NASATweetup for a Space Shuttle landing.
 To see a Space Shuttle's launch and landing was something I never expected."
+Ralph Hightower, Idea Man, Project Coordinator and Developer.

-Ralph Hightower, Idea Man, Project Coordinator and Developer, Ralph Hightower's view of the liftoff of Atlantis from the NASA Causeway, July 8, 2011.
+Ralph Hightower's view of the liftoff of Atlantis from the NASA Causeway, July 8, 2011.
 Camera: Canon A-1, 70-205mm zoom lens @ 205mm, Kodak Ektar 100 film.
 Copyright 2011, Ralph Hightower.

 At 11:29 AM EDT, July 8, 2011, Space Shuttle Atlantis launched her final mission, ending 30 years of Space